kaitlink33/KUBlockchain/README.md

 > Trustless Transparent Tamper-proof

-TrustEscrow is a decentralized freelance platform where clients lock funds into smart contract escrow, freelancers complete milestone-based work, and reputation is earned as on-chain NFTs — no middleman, no fraud.
+TrustEscrow is a decentralized freelance platform where clients lock funds into smart contract escrow, freelancers complete milestone-based work, and reputation is earned as on-chain NFTs.
+No middleman, no fraud.

 ---